 Romania is completely unspoilt

-Go a little bit off the beaten path away from some of the most popular cities in Romania, and you will enter a different world.
+Go a little bit off the beaten path in Romania, and you will enter a different world.
 A lot of the communities in the Romanian countryside are not used to seeing visiting tourists, so you will feel like you are discovering something new.
 Everyone is extremely welcome.
 In fact, one of the highlights of visiting Romania is how incredibly kind and welcoming people are.

 Some of the villages that we visited included Crit, near Sighisoara, one of the oldest villages in Transylvania.
 Its peacefulness and tranquility are part of its charm, and the rows of pastel coloured houses are just delightful.

 Ciocănești is another example of a village you feel like you are stepping back in time.
 Located in Suceava County, in Bucovina, it is famous for its painted houses, decorated with traditional motifs.
 It all started with one of the residents wanting to decorate her house with traditional motifs embroidered on the folk costumes, and, after the interest it received from tourists, the mayor decided that all newly built houses should be decorated in a similar way.
 This tradition has now been passed down the generations, and it is said that the most spectacular your decorations are, the better a householder you are, so there can be stiff competition in the village.

 Romania has a fantastic range of hotel choices

 During my Experience Romania adventure, we stayed in excellent accommodation that ranged from rustic and traditional to boutique hotels.
 Here is a selection of my favourites: